orbeon/orbeon-forms-doc/configuration/properties/form-runner-email.md

     value="&quot;John Smith&quot; &lt;john@example.org&gt;"/>
 ```

-When more than one email was present, whitespace was previously allowed in additions to commas.
-This is no longer allowed, and you need to use the comma exclusively as a separator (with whitespace allowed around commas):
+When more than one email is present, if you specify names, you must use commas exclusively as a separator (with whitespace allowed around commas):

 ```xml
 <property